GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Experiments

 \section{Experiments}

-The central claim of this work is that exploiting the implicit relationships between samples by performing soft parameter-sharing improves the performance of neural network predictors.
-First, we quantitatively evaluate our model against 14 benchmark models (Section~\ref{sec:classification-accuracy}).
-We then evaluate the impact of the graph type on $\mathsf{GCondNet}$ (Section~\ref{sec:ablation-graph-construction}).
-Finally, we analyse the inductive biases of our proposed method and their effect on optimisation (Section~\ref{sec:analysis-inductive-bias}).
+\looseness-1 Our central hypothesis is that exploiting the implicit sample-wise relationships by performing soft parameter-sharing improves the performance of neural network predictors.
+First, we evaluate our model against 14 benchmark models (Section~\ref{sec:classification-accuracy}).
+We then analyse the inductive bias of our method (Section~\ref{sec:inductive-bias-robustness-optimisation}), its effect on optimisation, and \gcondnet's robustness to different graph construction methods.

-\textbf{Datasets.} We focus on classification tasks using small high-dimensional datasets and consider nine real-world tabular biomedical datasets.
-These datasets range from $100-200$ samples, $3312-19993$ features, and $2-4$ classes.
+\textbf{Datasets.} We focus on classification tasks using small-sample and high-dimensional datasets and consider 12 real-world tabular biomedical datasets ranging from $72-200$ samples, and $3312-22283$ features.
 We specifically keep the datasets small to mimic practical scenarios where data is limited.
-Appendix~\ref{appendix:datasets} contains further information about the datasets.
+See Appendix~\ref{appendix:datasets} for details on the datasets.

-\textbf{Evaluation.} We evaluate all models using a 5-fold cross-validation repeated 5 times, resulting in 25 runs per model.
+\looseness-1 \textbf{Evaluation.} We evaluate all models using a 5-fold cross-validation repeated 5 times, resulting in 25 runs per model.
 We report the mean $\pm$ std of the test balanced accuracy averaged across all 25 runs.

-We perform a grid-search hyper-parameter tuning for each method and select optimal settings based on the validation balanced accuracy.
-Due to limited space, we provide additional information about training and hyper-parameters for all methods in Appendix~\ref{appendix:reproducibility}, and the training times of $\mathsf{GCondNet}$ and other methods in Appendix~\ref{appendix:computational-complexity}.

-\textbf{GCondNet architecture and settings}.
-The predictor MLP is a 3-layer feed-forward neural network with $100, 100, 10$ neurons.
-After each linear layer we add LeakyReLU non-linearity, batch normalisation \citep{ioffe2015batch} and dropout \citep{srivastava2014dropout} with $p=0.2$.
-The last layer has softmax activation.
-The GNN within \mbox{$\mathsf{GCondNet}$} is a Graph Convolutional Network (GCN) \citep{Kipf2017SemiSupervisedCW} with two layers of size 200 and 100.
-After the first GCN layer, we use a ReLU non-linearity and dropout with $p=0.5$.
-The permutation invariant function $f_{\text{agg}}$ for computing graph embeddings is global average pooling.\footnote{Using hierarchical pooling methods \citep{ying2018hierarchical, ranjan2020asap} resulted in unstable training and significantly poor performance.}

-We train for $10000$ steps with a batch size of $8$ and optimise using AdamW \citep{Loshchilov2019DecoupledWD} with a fixed learning rate of $1e-4$.
-We decay the mixing coefficient $\alpha$ over $n_{\alpha}=200$ training steps, although we found that $\mathsf{GCondNet}$ is robust to a various number of steps $n_{\alpha}$, as shown in Appendix~\ref{appendix:ablation-scheduling-interpolation}.
-We use early stopping with patience $200$ steps on the validation cross-entropy.
+To summarise the results in the manuscript, we rank the methods by their predictive performance.
+For each dataset, methods are ranked from 1 (the best) to 12 (the worst) based on their mean accuracy.
+If two methods have the same accuracy (rounded to two decimals), they obtain the same per-dataset rank.
+The final rank for each method is the average of their per-dataset ranks, which may be a non-integer.